7und3dpy/enterprise-infrastructure-lab/diagrams/logical-flow.md

 - VPN Zone: assigned to OpenVPN clients

 ## Identity Flow
-CL01 and internal servers authenticate against the Active Directory domain `bincorp.local` through DC01 and DC02.
+CL01 and internal servers authenticate against the Active Directory domain `samsung.local` through DC01 and DC02.

 ## DNS Flow
 Internal name resolution is provided by the domain controllers: